Geeks in Phoenix

 How to get to and use the Advanced Boot Options inside of Windows 11

 Many people have never heard of the Advanced Boot Options in Windows 11.
-The Advanced Boot Options have been inside of Windows for several versions now.
+The Advanced Boot Options have been inside Windows for several versions now.
 In Windows 7 and earlier versions, you could press the F7 key at boot to get to the Advanced Boot Options.

 So why would you want or need to get to the Advanced Boot Options?
 Some features can only be accessed through the Advanced Boot Options, like Safe Mode and UEFI / BIOS Settings.